 The nature of a graduate degree, however, presumes that you will master a specific area in our discipline, and necessitates that you work closely with a faculty member who specializes in a subject related to your academic and professional interests.
 Your graduate advisor assumes many of the above responsibilities upon signing your Petition For Advancement To Candidacy form (this form can be found in the department office).
 Whereas the Graduate Coordinator handles more general issues relevant to all graduate advisees in our department, your graduate committee chair is responsible for directing your specific work and advising you on courses that may help you both to complete your degree in a timely fashion and contribute to your scholarship.
-Your graduate committee chair is your process advisor.
+Your graduate committee chair is your content advisor and the Graduate Coordinator is your process advisor.